zelhajou/42cursus/README.md

 ### Apps

 - [Discord](https://discord.com/) - Free communications app
-- [Obsidian](https://obsidian.md/) - Obsidian is the private and flexible note‑taking app that adapts to the way you think.
+- [Obsidian](https://obsidian.md/) -  A private and flexible note‑taking app that adapts to the way you think.
 - [Commander One](https://mac.eltima.com/file-manager.html) - Free file manager for Mac to replace Finder

 ## My 42 stats